balaji6/Basic-MPLS/README.md

     IPv6: (0)
 ```

 As we can see, these are TCP sessions to port 646.
+The source and destination IP for this TCP session would be the loopback 1 IP of the respective routers that were specified in the configuration.

 Ok, the next step is to verify what labels we have received from our LDP neighbors.
 Let's check this on PE1.